Sloane Street is home to global luxury retail and a vibrant residential neighbourhood. If Sloane Street blooms, so does London.

 Thank you to those who attended the Sloane Street Residents Meeting on Tuesday 19th March to receive a project update and discuss the public realm works.
 Following feedback from residents, we have increased the frequency of these meetings from quarterly to every other month.
 These will be held on the third Tuesday of the month, unless there are clashes with any key events.
 These dates will be publicised through the newsletter and on our website.

-The next meeting will be held in May 2024 – details to follow.
+The next meeting will be held on 28 May 2024, 6pm–7pm.

 Skip to content